whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #30<br/>Make time to discover your sacred gifts or your most meaningful path</div>
 <div class="rev-act-body">Choose a time in the near future when you can avoid all distractions and feel into your heart to sense what most matters to you, or how you could give your deepest love.
 Practice listening with curiosity, as you don't choose your sacred gifts -- they choose you.<br/><br/>If you do not get a clear answer quickly, have patience.</div></div>

-### Cultivating Spiritual Strength, Part 3: Live in Reciprocity
+### Cultivate Spiritual Strength, Part 3: Live in Reciprocity

 Cultivating a practical aware gratitude and giving your sacred gifts are the first and second core spiritual practices.
 They're the first two steps of cultivating a deep spiritual strength.